gruntwork-io/docs/docs/refarch/configuration/preflight-checks.md

 ## Fix up any errors

 In most cases, the error messages included in the preflight check annotations will provide sufficient information to remediate the underlying issue.
-If at any point you are confused or need assistance, please reach out to us at `support@gruntwork.io` and we'll be happy to assist you.
+If at any point you are confused or need assistance, please reach out to us at `support@gruntwork.io` and we’ll be happy to assist you.

 ## Commit your form changes and push to your `ref-arch-form` branch